-A full size PARAMETERS CHART is mounted on the front of the base.
+A full size PARAMETERS CHART is mounted on the saw.
 The chart contains five steps for the operator to follow in order to achieve optimum performance of the saw.
-Details of these steps are explained in detail beginning with step 1 below and on the following pages.
+Details of these steps are explained in detail on the following pages.